-The Tolerance tab is an option mostly used by a Mechanical Designer or Engineer, where discussing the range of allowable error in the part when manufacturing or accepting the components at the production site.
+The Tolerance tab is an option mostly used by a Mechanical Designer or Engineer, where they need to discuss the range of allowable error in the part when manufacturing or accepting the components the at production site.
 Right now this is being addressed in the notes that will be typed in every drawing you do.
-As parts become more complex, this feature will be utilized to correctly show detail dimensions.
+As the parts become more complex, this feature needs to he utilized to correctly the show detail dimensions.
 (Figure 6.7)